Going green amid the grey

-President Non-Ferrous Metals Division
+President Non-Ferrous Metals Division until May 2023

 The most commonly used non-ferrous metals are aluminium, copper, lead, zinc, nickel, titanium, cobalt, chromium and precious metals.
 Millions of tonnes of non-ferrous scrap are recovered annually and used by smelters, refiners, ingot makers, foundries and other manufacturers.
 Secondary materials are essential to the industry’s survival because even new metals often require the combined use of recycled materials.